trevoramaco/certification.DEVCOR/Network Automation/RESTCONF/README.md

    python get-interfaces.py
    ```

-2. Run the `create-interface.py` script to create a new Loopback interface:
+2. Run the `create-interface.py` script to create a new interface:
    ```bash
     python create-interface.py
     ```